babymechanic/typescript-cool/slides.md

 ---

-## Patterns > Dealing with constants > Inferring the type from the data
+## Patterns > Dealing with constants > Inferring the type from the data Pt 1

 ```typescript
 const fruitNames = ['apple', 'orange'] as const;